 In addition, the college has articulation agreements with approximately 24 private four-year institutions.
-Information about each college and the articulation agreements is available online on the Counseling Services webpage.57
+Information about each college and the articulation agreements is available online on the Counseling Services webpage.

 The college meets the standard.
-The college does not currently have a degree audit system for students to regularly review their academic progress.
-Information Technology Services is working to make the degree audit function of Datatel's Colleague available.
+The college does not have a degree audit system for students to regularly review their academic progress.

-- 1. The college will develop a degree audit program in the next four years (IIA.6.a). - b.
+1. The college will develop a degree audit program in the next four years.

+6.b.
 When programs are eliminated or program requirements are significantly changed, the institution makes appropriate arrangements so that enrolled students may complete their education in a timely manner with a minimum of disruption.